Quantive launches the Dreams with Deadlines communityRead the blog to learn more

 - Nick Kelly, strategy consultant

-Achieving strategy execution without expecting the unexpected is impossible.
+Effectively moving from strategy development to execution requires you to navigate the unexpected adeptly.
 Economies, markets, and customer preferences change rapidly.
-Projects get complicated and then delayed.
-A key employee leaves for another opportunity.
+Strategic projects can get complicated and then delayed.
+Key employees may leave for other opportunities.

 1. A North Star vision communicated throughout the organization